pierrenoel/Laravel-Briefing/03.Exercice/b.step2.md

     }
 ```

-if we replace this line: `return view('articles.index',compact('articles'));` with this `dd($article)`, we see that we get a collection!
+If we replace this line: `return view('articles.index',compact('articles'));` with this `dd($article)`, we see that we get a **collection**!

-That means that the controller answer the model in order to get data from the database, now we are sure we can pass data to the view.
-Let display this collection in our **articles.index** view.
+That means that the controller answers the model in order to get data from the database, now we are sure we can pass data to the view.
+Let us display this collection in our **articles.index** view.

 ```php
 @foreach($articles as $article)